 The association organises a variety of educational events, both by itself and in collaboration with others, and publishes an assortment of educational and informative material.
 Its regular publications are Skógræktarritið (Journal of the Icelandic Forestry Association) – the only journal focused on forestry in Iceland, a newsletter called Laufblaðið (The Leaf) and Frækornið (The Seed) – a small information leaflet dealing with specific topics, for example individual tree species.
 In addition to these regular publications the association has throughout the years published one-off or special publications, such as brochures related to specific projects or events.

-The association manages two forestry areas – in the Brynjudalur valley and at the Úlfljótsvatn farm, both about an hours drive from Reykjavík.
+The association manages two forestry areas – in the Brynjudalur valley and at the Úlfljótsvatn farm, both about one hours drive from Reykjavík.
 At Brynjudalur the association has cultivated Christmas trees in a recreational forest setting for over a quarter of a century.
 The Úlfljótsvatn farm was bought by the association in 2011 and is co-owned with the Icelandic Boy and Girl Scout Association and the Reykjavík Scouting Union.

 The IFA is a partner in or supervises several forestry projects, in collaboration with individual forestry associations and other organisations and funds.

 The main projects that the association works on are Landgræðsluskógar (Land Reclamation Forests), Tré ársins (Tree of the Year), Kolviður (Iceland Carbon Fund), Opinn skógur (Open forest), Yrkja (Yrkja fund) and Landgræðslusjóður (Land Reclamation Fund).